clibon/devops-assignment/Task2/README.md

+Since the output from Task1 consistent in dockerising the applications, the same images can be used on other Docker installations such as Cloud Infrastructure.

 The images created in Task 1 were tagged and uploaded to a public Docker Hub repository.

 _Step1:_ Images were tagged prior to upload from local dev machine to the public Docker Hub Repository.